 Even if Margaret had intended to do away with herself, questions remain.
 Would she want to be found in a state of undress in her night clothes, for example?
 And why select such a horrible and unreliable method of doing herself in?
 Poison was easily available.
 The river was only a short walk away.

 There are recorded cases, thankfully rare, of ill-fitting dentures causing death, particularly if the wearer was under the influence of alcohol.
 It was suggested that Margaret inadvertently suffocated either while trying to get a grip on the plate and remove it, or while trying to push it further down her gullet.
 Dr Dodsworth was clear that the plate was too big to go down of its own accord.

 George Ogilvie of Welbeck Street had been Margaret’s family doctor when she lived in Marylebone.
 He told the inquest that Margaret had usually contacted him for treatment when inebriated.
 He believed that she had accidentally swallowed her teeth.

 The jury brought in a verdict of murder by person or persons unknown.
-This did not please the police, who had decided that this was a case of misadventure.
+This did not please the police, who had decided that what they had discovered was a case of misadventure.
 There appear to have been no more investigations into poor lonely Margaret’s death.
 It suited everyone that her demise was quickly forgotten.

-Her final will and testament makes poignant reading, showing her remembering those far away: her album for sister Charlotte, a diamond ring for sister Katie, a sapphire ring for sister Mary.
+Her final will and testament makes poignant reading.
+She remembered those who were far away, leaving her album to her sister Charlotte, a diamond ring to her sister Katie, a sapphire ring to her sister Mary.
 Her nephew, Ernest, received a copy of Ruskin.
-Her “dear and most liberal husband” Frank Bryden received nearly three thousand pounds.
+Her ‘dear and most liberal husband’ Frank Bryden received nearly three thousand pounds.